-Court upholds California Prop.
-22 in big win for gig firms like Lyft and Uber - NewsBreak
+Court Upholds California Prop.
+22 In Big Win For Gig Firms Like Lyft And Uber - NewsBreak

 In the winding story of California’s gig worker laws, another chapter has come to a close.

-Justices in a California court of appeals ruled yesterday that Proposition 22 — a 2020 ballot measure that allowed Uber, Lyft and other platforms to classify their workers as independent contractors rather than employees – is largely constitutional, but that part of the measure is invalid.
+A California appellate court ruled Monday that Proposition 22 — a 2020 ballot measure that allowed Uber, Lyft, and other platforms to classify their workers as independent contractors rather than employees – is largely constitutional, but that part of the measure is invalid.

 The appeals court disagreed with a lower court that had ruled Prop.
-22 was unconstitutional on the whole.
+22 was unconstitutional in its entirely.

-But the Monday ruling struck down part of Prop.
-22 that they felt intruded on the legislature and judiciary’s power.
+But Monday's ruling did strike down part of Prop.
+22 that the court felt intruded on the powers of the legislature and the judiciary.
 The court ruled that a section of the measure that defined legislation on certain topics — like unions for gig workers — as amendments to the proposition was invalid.

-“Voters knew what they were voting on,” said Jennifer Barrera, president of the California Chamber of Commerce, a powerful business group which supported Proposition 22.
-“They wanted to maintain the flexibility for these gig workers and provide them the opportunity to do this work.
-And I think that’s ultimately, what the judge did is to uphold that flexibility.”
+“Voters knew what they were voting on,” said Jennifer Barrera, president of the California Chamber of Commerce, a powerful business group which supported Prop.
+22. “They wanted to maintain the flexibility for these gig workers and provide them the opportunity to do this work.
+And I think that’s ultimately what the judge did, is to uphold that flexibility.”

 In a statement from Protect App-Based Drivers and Services Coalition, which includes Uber, Lyft, DoorDash and Instacart, the companies celebrated the ruling as “a victory for the nearly 1.4 million drivers” in California.

 But while this chapter has drawn to a close, the story probably isn’t over.
-A union challenging the constitutionality of Proposition 22, Service Employees International, may appeal the ruling.
-When asked about a possible appeal, Tia Orr, the executive director of SEIU California, said in a statement, “Drivers have always led this movement, and we will follow their lead as we consider all options — including seeking review from the (California) Supreme Court — to ensure that gig drivers and delivery workers have access to the same rights and protections afforded to other workers in California.”
+A union challenging the constitutionality of Prop.
+22, Service Employees International, may appeal the ruling.
+When asked about a possible appeal, Tia Orr, the executive director of SEIU California, said in a statement, “Drivers have always led this movement, and we will follow their lead as we consider all options — including seeking review from the [California] Supreme Court — to ensure that gig drivers and delivery workers have access to the same rights and protections afforded to other workers in California.

 “There’s just too much money at stake — for both sides,” she said.